 C:\KDNET>kdnet Network debugging is supported on the following NICs: busparams=0.25.0, Intel(R) 82579LM Gigabit Network Connection, KDNET is running on this NIC.kdnet.exe

-Type this command to set the IP address of the host system and generated a unique connection key.
+Type this command to set the IP address of the host system and generate a unique connection key.
 Use the IP address of the host system you recorded earlier.
-Pick a unique port address for each target/host pair that you work with, with in the range 50000-50039.
+Pick a unique port address for each target/host pair that you work with, within the range of 50000-50039.
 For this example, we will select 50005.

 C:\>kdnet <YourIPAddress> <YourDebugPort> Enabling network debugging on Microsoft Hypervisor Virtual Machine.
 Key=3u8smyv477z20.2owh9gl90gbxx.3sfsihzgq7di4.nh8ugnmzb4l7 To debug this vm, run the following command on your debugger host machine. windbg -k net:port=50005,key=3u8smyv477z20.2owh9gl90gbxx.3sfsihzgq7di4.nh8ugnmzb4l7 Then restart this VM by running shutdown -r -t 0 from this command prompt.

 Use CRTL+C to copy the provided Windbg output into the command buffer.
 Doing this avoids attempting to write down the long key value that is returned.